Shalom-uwamahoro/supply-usage-forecast/README.md

      node supply-forecast.js

   2. Web Interface
-     Step 1:  Open supply-forecast-graph.html in a web browser. step 2:  Enter comma-separated numbers in the input field. step 3:  Click "Calculate Forecast" to see results and visualization.
+       - Open supply-forecast-graph.html in a web browser.
+       - Enter comma-separated numbers in the input field.
+       - Click "Calculate Forecast" to see results and visualization.

 Dependencies
      Chart.js (loaded via CDN for visualization)

 Resources Used
      - Chart.js for data visualization.
      - JavaScript for core calculations.
      - HTML/CSS for the user interface.
      - Stack Overflow & AI Assistance(ChatGPT and Claude ai) for code optimization and documentation formatting.
      - Investopedia & TradingView Documentations for understanding moving averages.
      - Chart.js Documentation for visualization implementation.

 Testing
 You can test the application with sample data: